THE FUNDAMENTALS OF PSYCHOSYNTHESIS TRAUMA TRAINING: INTEGRATING SPIRITUALITY INTO YOUR LIFE & WORK

 Psychosynthesis and the Connection with Neuroscience will provide an opportunity to enrich and deepen your personal, professional and spiritual development.
 It will also provide you with a clear and cohesive framework for counselling clients who present with both psychological and spiritual issues.

-Jodie Gale MA. has a MA.
+Jodie Gale MA. has a Cert.
+Professional Supervision (Clinical), MA.
 Psychosynthesis Psychotherapy, Dip.
 Psychotherapy, Dip, Psych.
 Therapeutic Counselling, B. Social Work, Cert IV Training & Assessment, Cert Eating Psychology, CMCAPA, ARCAP Reg, PACFA Reg.
-Jodie trained at the Institute of Psychosynthesis in London and has over 15 years experience in psychosynthesis theory and practice.
+Jodie trained at the Institute of Psychosynthesis in London and has over 20 years’ experience in psychosynthesis theory and practice.
 She is a leading specialist in the field of addiction, eating disorders and women’s emotional, psychological and spiritual health and well-being.
 Jodie is passionate about putting the soul back into therapy!

 “Such an interesting taster workshop on psychosynthesis.
 I thoroughly enjoyed learning about the overall framework and the deep experiential exercises.
-Jodie is a highly skilful therapist.
-The only problem was that the course was only for one hour – I want more!
-(Psychotherapist in Private Practice).
+Jodie is a highly skillful therapist.
+The only problem was that the course was only for one hour – I want more! – Psychotherapist in Private Practice

-“Jodie is a great presenter and has a such a great depth of knowledge.
-Highly recommend her workshop on mindfulness” (Teacher/Trainer)
+“Jodie is a great presenter and has such a great depth of knowledge.
+Highly recommend her workshop on mindfulness” – CERT IV Trainer